Baptist History Homepage

 Included in this scripture are all the "holy letters" which Timothy knew from childhood, and now also the writings in what we know as the New Testament.

 Peter assures us that holy men of God did not write for us their private interpretations according to their own will, but spoke as they were carried along by the Holy Spirit.
-The same apostle with classifies the inspired epistles of Paul with "the other scriptures."
+The same apostle which classifies the inspired epistles of Paul with "the other scriptures."
 (II Peter 1:20, 21; 3:15, 16.)

-"The words the Lord are pure words: as silver tried in a furnace of earth, purified seven time."
+"The words of the Lord are pure words: as silver tried in a furnace of earth, purified seven time."
 (Psalm 12:6.)

 "Every word of God is pure: he is a shield unto them that put their trust in him."
 (Proverbs 30:5.)